victor-aunon/Oanda-trading-bot/README.md

  In order to run the bot, a valid configuration JSON file must be created.
 A sample of the configuration file can be found in `./config/config.json` which contains the following keys:

  - **`database_uri`**: A string representing the address of the trades database.
-If omitted, the bot will create a sqlite database in `./trades.db`.
+If omitted, the bot will create a sqlite database named `trades.db` in the root folder of the project.
  - **`oanda_token`**: A string representing the OANDA access token explained in [OANDA token section](#creating-an-oanda-account-and-an-access-token).
  - **`oanda_account_id`**: A string representing the OANDA account ID number explained in [OANDA token section](#creating-an-oanda-account-and-an-access-token).
  - **`practice`**: `true` if you want to use the OANDA test environment, otherwise `false`.
+ - **`timeframe`**: An array of a maximum of two JSON objects with the following fields:
- - **`timeframe`**: A string representing the timeframe to trade the market e.g. `"Minutes"`.
+    - `timeframe`: A string representing the time frame to trade the market e.g. `"Minutes"`.
 Check valid values in the [Backtrader documentation](https://www.backtrader.com/docu/live/oanda/oanda/#oandadata).
- - **`timeframe_num`**: The timeframe to trade the market.
+    - `compression`: The time frame to trade the market in bars.
 For example, if you selected `"Minutes"`, then this value can be 1, 5, 10 ...
 Check valid values in the [Backtrader documentation](https://www.backtrader.com/docu/live/oanda/oanda/#oandadata).

+    The second `timeframe` object defines the higher time frame used to check that the trend in this higher time frame is the same of the main trading time frame (first `timeframe` object).
  - **`instruments`**: An array with the pair of currencies to trade, e.g. `["EUR_USD", "ETH_USD"]`.
  - **`risk`**: A float value indicating the cash percentage to be risked per trade (`1.0` = 1%).
  - **`account_currency`**: The currency of your OANDA account, e.g. `"EUR"` for euros.